Session management and configuration

 Abandonment rateThe percentage of users who start a session but do not complete it.A high rate can signal user experience issues or problems with the capture process.

-Forced retry rateThe percentage of users who are asked to re-capture an image.A direct measure of capture quality and a signal that your users may be in a challenging environment (e.g., poor lighting).
+Forced entry rateThe percentage of users who are asked to re-capture an image.A direct measure of capture quality and a signal that your users may be in a challenging environment (e.g., poor lighting).

 Check-level failure distributionA breakdown of which specific checks are failing most often.This is your most important tuning signal, telling you exactly which thresholds may need adjustment.